infinitestory/writeups/ctf/2021/cor/findme.md

 ## Exploit chain

 First, we need to generate an appropriate will.
 The payload of the will doesn't matter, but its topic ought to be something that the client is expressly NOT allowed to publish to.
 Clients aren't allowed to publish to any non-message topic, so just some foobar topic will work.
-We also need to be able to catch the broker's error feedback on the appropriate error channel.
+We also need to be able to catch the broker's error feedback on the appropriate error topic.
 If client1 is presenting the will, then the error feedback will be broadcast to errors/\<client1.id\>.
-So we need to have a client0 that stays connected and is allowed to subscribe to this channel.
+So we need to have a client0 that stays connected and is allowed to subscribe to this topic.
 Thus it suffices for the client0, the one that survives, to have a client id that's a prefix of the client1's id.
 Note that although the web interface we're given will randomly generate client ids, in fact we can provide whatever we want when doing this ourselves.
 The flow is as follows:

 * connect client0 with id `zwnj0`
 * subscribe to `errors/zwnj00`